Dogmeat88/export-diversion-controller/README.md

 This device allows the controlled energy diversion into a resistive load.
 Its purpose is to utilise otherwise exported solar energy by dumping it into a hot water cylinder.
 Because the amount of exported solar energy varies, the amount of being diverted into the HWC must also vary.
+---
+==WARNING==

+This project deals with high voltage, high current AC electricity.
+Do not attempt to replicate unless you know what you are doing.

+---

 ##Hardware
 * [ESP32-C3 SuperMini Dev Board](https://s.click.aliexpress.com/e/_DEkIgvN)